Government of Spain: Budget

 The General State Budget is considered one of the most important legislations that a Government can pass.
-According to the Constitution, the Government is the only body that can make the Budget bill, although it is the parliament who must accept it, reject it or propose modifications.
-If the Congress approves a full budget amend, the budget is automatically rejected.
+According to the Constitution, the Government is the only body that can propose the Budget bill; the parliament may accept it, reject it or propose modifications.
+If the Congress approves a full budget amendment, the budget is automatically rejected.

-Devolved Governments
+Devolved governments

-Since the approval of the Constitution of 1978, Spain was established as a decentralized unitary country which grants its regions a high degree of autonomy.
+Since the approval of the Constitution of 1978, Spain was established as a decentralized unitary state which grants its regions a high degree of autonomy.
 The first two regions to be granted autonomy were the Basque Country and Catalonia in 1979.
 In 1981, four further regions achieved their autonomy: Andalusia, Asturias, Cantabria and Galicia.
 A year later, seven more regions were granted autonomy: Aragon, the Canary Islands, Castile-La Mancha, Navarre, Murcia and La Rioja.
-The last four regions to get their autonomy were the Balearic Islands, Castile and León, Extremadura and Madrid, all of them in 1983.
+The last four regions to become autonomous were the Balearic Islands, Castile and León, Extremadura and Madrid, all of them in 1983.